francescoformenti/UsingSessionPattern/README.md

 }
 ````

-With this pattern, the code can be reduced with the help of a `IDisposable` class named `DbConnectionOpenSession` that opens the connection when created, and closes it when disposed.
+With this pattern, the code can be streamlined using an `IDisposable` class named `DbConnectionOpenSession`, which automatically opens the connection when created and closes it when disposed.

 ````
 var connection = this.CreateConnection();